kyma-project/serverless/.github/ISSUE_TEMPLATE/feature-request.md

 - Setting a performance benchmarks.
 - Compatibility requirements.
 Example:
-- Users should be able to configure a numeric setting via Custom Resource.
+- Users should be able to configure a numeric setting via a custom resource.
 - The new setting must be validated before its applied.
-- The new setting, when applied, is visible in the status of Custom Resource.
+- The new setting, when applied, is visible in the custom resource status.
 -->
  - [ ] expected behaviors, outcomes ... ?
  - [ ] ... new docs / update docs ... ?